Decreased Mobility of the Spine

-- Congenital Disorders- these types of disorders commonly include spina bifida, which means irregular formation of the bones that can get worse as a person undergoes puberty.
+- Congenital Disorders - these types of disorders commonly include spina bifida, which means the irregular formation of the bones that can get worse as a person undergoes puberty.

 What is Scoliosis: Most Common Signs and Symptoms Associated with Scoliosis and Decreased Mobility of the Spine

-- Uneven Posture- the most physical and immediate manifestation of a scoliosis the unevenness in the posture of the person affected with the condition.
+- Uneven Posture - the most physical and immediate manifestation of scoliosis the unevenness in the posture of the person affected by the condition.
 The person affected with scoliosis might look as if perpetually leaning towards one side of the body.

-- Back Pain- Back pain can be felt in some, if not all cases of scoliosis.
+- Back Pain - Back pain can be felt in some if not all cases of scoliosis.
 The pain can vary from being constant to short barely noticeable bouts of pain in your back.
 This is because there is more pressure towards one side of the body where the spine is leaning against.
-The pain, in severe cases may radiate to neighboring body parts such as the shoulders, neck, hips, and buttock.
+The pain, in severe cases, may radiate to neighbouring body parts such as the shoulders, neck, hips, and buttock.

-- Tiredness in a few areas in your spine
+- Tiredness in a few areas of your spine

 How to Treat Decreased Mobility of the Spine in the case of Scoliosis

 Scoliosis can be treated in order to remedy the decreased mobility of your spine, and there are a number of ways to do this, such as: